emagiz/emdocs/mds/microlearning/advanced-solution-architecture-change-memory-runtime-linux.md

 Should you have any questions, please contact academy@emagiz.com.

-- Last update: October 20th, 2021
+- Last update: April 5th, 2022
-- Required reading time: 4 minutes
+- Required reading time: 5 minutes

 ## 1. Prerequisites
 - Basic knowledge of the eMagiz platform